drone540/mazda-firmware-changelogs/README.md

 - USB device fails to start playing, resume or display music information.
 BT audio device fails when starting to play, resume or connect.

 - Paired BT device will not connect.
-Removing the paired BT device from the vehicle (ut not the vehicle from the phone) results in an endless "Deleting" message.
+Removing the paired BT device from the vehicle (but not the vehicle from the phone) results in an endless "Deleting" message.